Crossing Symmetric Spinning S-matrix Bootstrap: EFT bounds: Representation theory of : A crash course

 \section{Representation theory of $S_3$: A crash course}

 In this appendix, we present a short self contained review of $S_3$ representations following \cite{SDC}.
-The permutation group of three elements, $S_3$, has three irreducible representations the one dimensional totally symmetric representation which we call ${\bf 1_S}$, the one dimensional totally anti-symmetric representation which we call ${\bf 1_A}$ and a two dimensional representation with mixed symmetry which we call ${\bf 2_M}$.
-The subscript for ${\bf 2_M}$ emphasizes the mixed symmetry.
-It is standard to associate the following Young diagrams with these representations,
+We can represent the three irreps of $S_3$ by the following young diagrams.

-It is easy to decompose an representation of $S_3$, into the subspaces that transform, respectively, in the ${\bf 1_S}$, the ${\bf 1_A}$ and ${\bf 2_M}$ representations.
-Denoting the generators for $S_3$ by $P_{12}$ and $P_{23}$ (where $P_{ij}$ denotes interchange of $i$ and $j$), the projectors for the totally symmetric and anti-symmetric subspaces are given by
+where ${\bf 1_S}$ is the one dimensional totally symmetric representation, ${\bf 1_A}$ is the one dimensional totally anti-symmetric representation and ${\bf 2_M}$ is the mixed symmetry two dimensional representation.
+Given an representation of $S_3$, we can easily decompose it to the irreducible sub spaces of ${\bf 1_S}$, ${\bf 1_A}$ and ${\bf 2_M}$ representations using the respective projectors.
+Denoting the generators for $S_3$ by $P_{12}$ and $P_{23}$ (where $P_{ij}$ denotes interchange of particles in $i$ and $j$ th position in a set $(123)$ ), the projectors for the totally symmetric and anti-symmetric subspaces are given by

 where $P_{13}= P_{23}P_{12}P_{23}$.
-The formulae \eqref{projector} make it clear that to project onto the ${\bf 1_S}$ subspace we will need to symmetrize completely while complete anti symmetrization projects onto the ${\bf 1_A}$ subspace.
-The part that is annihilated by both complete symmetrization and complete anti symmetrization, transforms in the ${\bf 2_M}$ representation.
-The group theory for action of $S_3$ on the mandelstam invariants is given by the left action of $S_3$ on itself.
+The formulae \eqref{projector} make it clear that complete symmetrization and anti symmetrization lead to projection onto the ${\bf 1_S}$ and ${\bf 1_A}$ subspace, respectively, while the part that transforms in the ${\bf 2_M}$ representation is annihilated by both the symmetric and anti-symmetric projectors.
+The group theory for the action of $S_3$ on the Mandelstam invariants is given by the left action of $S_3$ on itself.
 The ${\bf 6}_{\rm left}$ generated by the left action of $S_3$ onto itself can be decomposed as.

-Note the appearance of two ${\bf 2_M}$ subspaces, which differ from one another in the sense that they have different $\Z_2$ charges.
+Note the appearance of two ${\bf 2_M}$ subspaces, which differ from one another because they have different $\Z_2$ charges.
 The explicit projectors for these two (two-dimensional) sub-spaces can be constructed as follows.
-The projectors for the two dimensional subspace of positive $\Z_2$ charge are
+The projectors for the two-dimensional subspace of positive $\Z_2$ charge are

 Note that the above two projectors are respectively symmetric under the action of $\Z_2$ generator $P_{23}$ and $P_{13}$ and hence having a positive $\Z_2$ charge.
+We note that the projector $ P^{(1)}_{{\bf 2_{M+}}}$ projects to a subspace which is symmetric under $P_{23}$ while $P^{(2)}_{{\bf 2_{M+}}}$ projects to a subspace which is symmetric under $P_{12}$.
 The projectors for the two dimensional subspace for the negative $\Z_2$ charge (anti-symmetric under $P_{23}$ and $P_{13}$ respectively) are

 To explicitly see the formalism in action, consider an arbitrary function of the Mandelstam invariants $F(s,t,u)$.
 The various irreducible subspaces are given by\footnote{We note that $f_{\rm Mixed +}(s,t,u)+ f_{\rm Mixed +}(t,u,s)+ f_{\rm Mixed +}(u,s,t)=f_{\rm Mixed -}(s,t,u)+ f_{\rm Mixed -}(t,u,s)+ f_{\rm Mixed -}(u,s,t)=0$ denoting that they form two dimensional subspaces.},